PrimaveraDeveloper/lithium/dir/common/specs/tbx-spec-2.0.md

 ### EventBus

 This resource is used to subscribe and unsubscribe to events on Service Bus topics.
 These topics and all that is related to the use of this resource is configured in the microservice settings.
-To Know more about Primavera.Hydrogen.EventBus.Azure can be found [here](../../../ref/hydrogen-2.0/EventBus.Azure.md#Primavera.Hydrogen.EventBus.Azure).
+To know more about Primavera.Hydrogen.EventBus.Azure can be found [here](../../../ref/hydrogen-2.0/EventBus.Azure.md#Primavera.Hydrogen.EventBus.Azure).

 ### Taskbox

-To Know more about Primavera.Hydrogen.Taskbox can be found [here](../../../ref/hydrogen-2.0/Taskbox.md).
+To know more about Primavera.Hydrogen.Taskbox can be found [here](../../../ref/hydrogen-2.0/Taskbox.md).

 ## Details
 <!-- markdown-link-check-disable -->
-To Know more about this microservice click [here](https://tfs.primaverabss.com/tfs/P.TEC.Elevation/Lithium/_versionControl?path=%24%2FLithium%2FMicroservices%2FCommon%2FTBX%2FMainline%2Freadme.md&version=T&_a=preview).
+To know more about this microservice click [here](https://tfs.primaverabss.com/tfs/P.TEC.Elevation/Lithium/_versionControl?path=%24%2FLithium%2FMicroservices%2FCommon%2FTBX%2FMainline%2Freadme.md&version=T&_a=preview).
 <!-- markdown-link-check-enable -->